 The network can make use of converged control, AVB and Dante protocols running on shared network fabric to reduce the amount of switch hardware required.
+TesiraLUX supports 1G or 10G networking.
+AVB is able to seamlessly mix different port speeds.
+TesiraLUX will use 10G in this example for lowest possible latency with best video quality.
 The network will combine one 48-port 1000BASE-T copper switch and one 48-port 10GBASE-SR fiber switch uplinked together.
 Reference the Video Network Design Guide for information on building a high capcity AVB video network.
 See the List of AVB-capable Ethernet switches for compliant switch models.

 - 48-port 1G AVB enabled switch

 - SERVER-IO DSP, AVB networked amps, Dante devices and control ports will be on the 1G switch

 - 48-port 10G SPF+ AVB enabled switch

 - TesiraLUX video end points will be on the 10G fiber switch

 - Enable AVB on the switches